Terms of Reference

 Annual General Meeting (AGM)

-- An AGM shall be held in January or February of each year.
+- An AGM shall be held in February of each year.
 Notice of the date and time of the AGM will be made widely available through the media, surgery, email and website at least four weeks before the meeting.
+In the meeting prior to the AGM the existing group should matters arising at the AGM should be reviewed.

-- At the AGM, the Group shall present a report of the Group’s activities during the preceding 12 months.
+- At the AGM, the Chair on behalf of the Group, shall present a report of the Group’s activities during the preceding 12 months.

 - Any proposed items for the agenda for the AGM shall be submitted to the Chair no later than two weeks before the notified date of the meeting.